UnityTech/unity-ssdlc/Language Guidance/Golang-Guidance.md

 ##### Security Considerations

-The net/http multiplexer ServeMux takes care of sanitizing the URL request path, redirecting any request containing “.” or “..” elements or repeated slashes to an equivalent, cleaner URL
+The net/http multiplexer ServeMux takes care of sanitizing the URL request path, redirecting any request containing “.” or “..” elements or repeated slashes to an equivalent, cleaner URL.

 ##### Recommended Packages